subtopic 2.2: Energy and biomass in ecosystems

 - Explain why ecosystems are considered open systems

-The Balance of Energy and Matter
+Importance of Energy and Matter Balance:

 |